UNStats/gatsby-themes/README.md

 # @undataforum/gatsby-themes

-This is a monorepo containing [Gatsby](https://www.gatsbyjs.org/) themes for UN World data forum websites and example website that use the themes.
-For starters there is only one theme.
+This is a monorepo containing a [Gatsby](https://www.gatsbyjs.org/) theme for UN World data forum websites and example websites that using the theme.

-## Themes

-### gatsby-theme-undataforum
+## gatsby-theme-undataforum

 Main theme for all forum websites.
 The eventual name of this theme will be `@undataforum/gatsby-theme-main`.
 Because of an issue outlined in [this pull request](https://github.com/gatsbyjs/gatsby/pull/10786), the package name needs to be `gatsby-theme-undataforum`.
 A scoped package name would break component shadowing and `StaticQuery`.